KenKundert/emborg/README.rst

 ===========

-You should assure you have a backup copy of the encryption key and its passphrase in a safe place (run 'borg export' to extract the encryption keys).
+You should assure you have a backup copy of the encryption key and its passphrase in a safe place (run 'borg key export' to extract the encryption keys).
 This is very important.
 If the only copy of the encryption credentials are on the disk being backed up, then if that disk were to fail you would not be able to access your backups.

 If you keep the passphrase in the emborg file, you should set its permissions so that it is not readable by others::